SALLEE HORSE VANS, INC.

 3.2.5 The Agreed Value shall be deemed to relate to each animal separately and not to the Shipment as a whole.

-3.2.8 The Agreed Value provisions of Carrier’s bill of lading apply to all horses for which Carrier receives Acknowledgment of Purchase slips from Shipper or Shipper’s agent at Fasig-Tipton Company, Inc., Ocala Breeders’ Sales Co., Inc. and Keeneland sales facilities.
-Receipt of Acknowledgment of Purchase slips by Carrier for the transportation by Carrier of horses for Shipper binds Shipper to Carrier’s written Terms and Conditions of Shipment even if Carrier’s bill of lading is not signed.
-Shipper acknowledges the impossibility of Carrier always obtaining a signature on the bill of lading at sales facilities due to the press of business for Shipper and Shipper’s agents.
+3.2.8 The Agreed Value provisions of Carrier’s Bill of Lading also apply to all horses for which Carrier receives from Shipper or Shipper’s agent Acknowledgment of Purchase slips of Fasig-Tipton Company, Inc., Purchase and Security Agreements of Keeneland or Acknowledgment of Purchase and Security Agreements of Ocala Breeders’ Sales Co., Inc. Receipt of said proof of purchase documents or similar documents of purchase by Carrier for the transportation by Carrier of horses for Shipper binds Shipper to Carrier’s written Terms and Conditions of Shipment even if Carrier’s Bill of Lading is not signed, Shipper acknowledges the impossibility of Carrier always obtaining a signature on the Bill of Lading at sales facilities due to the press of business for Shipper and Shipper’s agents.

 3.3 Intermodal Air Shipments.
 Where Shipments are transported to a location for subsequent transportation by air carrier(s), the air carrier(s) and/or intermediaries such as air freight forwarders to which such Shipments are to be delivered may and customarily do require as a prerequisite to their acceptance of a Shipment the execution of written agreements relating to the nature and extent of their responsibilities.
 Such written agreements may include a release from or limitation of liability on the part of the air carrier(s)/intermediary(ies) or a requirement for declaration of the Shipment’s value establishing maximum liability of the air carrier(s)/intermediary(ies) for loss or delay of or injury to the Shipment.
 It is the Shipper’s responsibility in these circumstances to be knowledgeable of the contractual terms and conditions established by the air carrier(s)/intermediary(ies) to which the Shippers’ Shipments are to be delivered by Carrier.
 Accordingly, where a shipment is tendered to and accepted by Carrier for transportation to a location for subsequent transportation by air carrier, unless otherwise indicated by the Shipper in writing on Carrier’s bill of lading, Shipper will be conclusively presumed to know and to have assented to such contractual terms and conditions required by the air carrier(s)/intermediary(ies) to which Shipper has instructed the Shipment be delivered, and Carrier is authorized as the agent of Shipper to execute written agreements which contain such releases and liability limitations as may be required by such air carrier(s)/intermediary(ies) as a prerequisite to acceptance of the Shipment and, when a declaration of the value of the Shipment is required by the air carrier(s)/intermediary(ies), to declare any value for the Shipment so long as such declared value is not lower than the value declared or agreed to by the Shipper for the Shipment identified on Carrier’s bill of lading.